-The technology that takes a stream of ones and zeroes and processes them to allow us to ultimately review informative reports and charts is quite impressive; however, it is not the end of the Flight Data Monitoring/FOQA process.
+Close the Flight Data Monitoring LoopUp until now in this Flight Data Monitoring/FOQA series, we have looked at more of the technical aspects of Flight Data monitoring systems.
+From the flight recorder hardware used to collect and transfer the data to the computer software and analysis tools that are used to interpret, evaluate and analyze the data, there is quite a bit of technology in the process.The technology that takes a stream of ones and zeroes and processes them to allow us to ultimately review informative reports and charts is quite impressive; however, it is not the end of the Flight Data Monitoring/FOQA process.
 Unfortunately, many operators treat it as so, generating monthly or quarterly reports that are briefly reviewed before being printed out and filed away in a binder for future reference.

 Continuously MonitorWhich leads us to the final stage of closing the loop.
 That is to repeat the process and continuously monitor the data.Once decisions have been made, it is important to repeat the process and continue to monitor what your Flight Data Monitoring program is telling you.
 This may seem obvious, but it is important to see if those decisions made earlier are having a positive impact on operations.
 Of course, the intent is that these decisions make a measurable and positive difference, but if not, then it may be time to review the data to find out why not.
 With the wealth of data on modern aircraft, there are many parameters that can be reviewed to help determine positive courses of action.
 Again, the assistance of a third-party Flight Data Monitoring/FOQA service provider such as Scaled Analytics could prove invaluable to smaller operators that may lack the in-house expertise to thoroughly analyze and understand the data.

-With that in mind, if you do have more questions on Flight Data Monitoring/FOQA, or if something was unclear in any of these articles, please let us know.
+More InformationAll of us at Scaled Analytics hope that you found this four-part series on Flight Data Monitoring/FOQA helpful.
+It was intended to be a brief introduction to the concept and was by no means intended to cover all possible aspects of FDM/FOQA.With that in mind, if you do have more questions on Flight Data Monitoring/FOQA, or if something was unclear in any of these articles, please let us know.
 We will be happy to respond to any questions.
 You can join us on our discussion page, reach out to us on Twitter or LinkedIn, or just send us an email at [email protected].
 We also invite you to subscribe to our newsletter for updates on our services as well as any new articles or videos we may publish.

 Flight Data Monitoring